The most flexible way of organising activities is through the use of the tagging option.

 Now, when viewing the activities as a list, any tags in use can be seen at the top of the activities list.
 Here, ADHD, attitude, knowledge, skills have all been used as tags in various documents.

-By checking the box next to 'attitude', all activities that have the 'attitude' tag will be displayed.
+By checking the box next to a tag, all activities with that tag will be displayed.

 There may be times when you want to hide the list of tags.
 This can be done using the toggle 'Show Tag Filters'.